zentrocdot/wapscan/README.md

 <p align="justify">At the moment 2.4 GHz as well as 5 GHz wlan access points are recognised.
 It shuod be possible to decide which one should be monitored.</p>

+<p align="justify">Check how I can easily identify the used WLAN 802.11 b/g/n standard of the AP.</p>

 ## Challenges while Development

 <p align="justify">After writing the first version and the predecessor of the current WLAN scanner, I faced two problems when working on different hardware platforms and operating systems.</p>